On the Complexity of Target Set Selection in Simple Geometric Networks: Unanimous Thresholds

 \section{Unanimous Thresholds}

-In this section, we study the special case of the \TSS problem where all thresholds are equal to the degree of a vertex, that is, for every $v\in V$ we have $\thr(v) = \deg(v)$.
-Such thresholds are called \emph{unanimous}.
-We strongly rely on the following easy-to-see and well-known equivalence between the \TSS problem with unanimous thresholds and the \VC problem.
-Proof of this can be found, for example, in the work of \cite{Chen2009}, although for the sake of completeness, we provide our own proof of the lemma.
+In this section, we study the special case of the \TSS problem where the thresholds are unanimous.
+Recall that this means that for every vertex $v$ we have $t(v) = \deg (v)$.
+All our results strongly rely on the following easy-to-see and well-known equivalence between the \TSS problem with unanimous thresholds and the \VC problem.
+Proof of this can be found, for example, in the work of \cite{Chen2009}.

-\begin{lemma} The \TSS problem with unanimous thresholds is equivalent to the \VC problem. \end{lemma} \begin{proof} Let $(G,k)$ be an instance of the \VC problem.
-We construct an equivalent instance $(G', t, k')$ of the \TSS problem as follows.
-We set $G' = G$, $k'=k$, and for every $v\in V(G')$ we set the threshold value equal to the degree of the vertex $v$, that is, $\thr(v) = \deg_G(v)$.

-Let $(G,k)$ be a \emph{yes}-instance, and $C\subseteq V(G)$ be a vertex cover of size at most~$k$.
-We claim that a set $S=C$ is a solution of $(G',t,k')$.
-It is easy to see that $|S| \leq k'$.
-Furthermore, in the first round of activation, all the vertices in $V(G')\setminus S$ become infected as all their neighbours are already infected.
-Therefore, $(G',t,k')$ is indeed a \emph{yes}-instance.